 - Recommended for people who want to connect an unlimited amount of devices and want an experience optimized for mobile.

 One of the biggest perks of IPVanish is the ability to connect as many devices as you need.
-Most VPNs only allow a limited number of devices, but if you have a large household, then IPVanish could save you money on VPN costs.
+Most VPNs only allow a limited number of devices, but if you have a large household, IPVanish could save you money on VPN costs with the two-year plan.

 Based on the user experience, IPVanish seems to have prioritized its mobile app over its desktop counterpart.
 The mobile app has a clean interface, and it's easy to find settings and receive support.
 Meanwhile, the desktop app isn't as intuitive and looks a bit more outdated.